Icky Thump: Recording

+Composition

 After Get Behind Me Satan, Icky Thump marks a return to the punk, garage rock and blues influences for which the band is known.
 Additionally, the album introduces Scottish folk music, avant-garde, trumpet, and bagpipes into the formula, whilst simultaneously reintroducing older characteristics such as the first studio recording of the early White Stripes song "Little Cream Soda".

-Icky Thump was recorded and mixed entirely in analog at Nashville's Blackbird Studio by Joe Chiccarelli.
-According to Chiccarelli in an interview with HitQuarters, the band had already rehearsed and demoed around half the album, with the rest being conceived in the studio.
-The album took almost three weeks to record—the longest of any White Stripes album.
-The recording differed from previous albums in that White had the comparative luxury of recording to 16-track analog rather than his usual 8-track.
-Also, Chiccarelli said: "We spent a little more time than he is used to experimenting and trying different things on that album, whether it was different ways to record the drums or the vocals, or different arrangements, or cutting takes together."
-Trumpet player Regulo Aldama, who appears on "Conquest", was discovered by Jack White at a local Mexican restaurant.
+In addition to the 1964 JB Hutto Montgomery Airline and 1950s Kay Hollowbody guitar Jack would regularly use, Jack would use his own 1969 Fender Telecaster and a 1954 Telecaster that was in the studio mainly for solos or for use with an Electro-Harmonix POG (polyphonic octave generator) pedal.

 Jack White said that the album would appeal to fans of the band's self-titled debut, suggesting a stripped-down garage rock sound.
 A statement on the band's official website (spuriously attributed to "Kitayna Ireyna Tatanya Kerenska Alisof" of the Moscow Bugle, a reference to the 1966 Batman film) humorously claims that: